 He was passionate about motorsport and with his brother Martin, would often take part in small local rallies in Martin’s Mini.
 On many occasions he would help out at weekends at Richard Dutton Racing.

-He married Linda and they had four children.
+He married Linda and they had five children.

 He would never complain of being ill, which was his downfall.
 He suffered with a bad back for many years he just passed it off as backache.
 Unfortunately it turned out to be more serious and proved fatal in 2017.

 Compiled with the assistance of Martin Angeloni